hthak/MachineLearningHousingModel/README.md

 **Austin, TX Housing Prices Prediction Model**

 OVERVIEW
-_This project aims to predict housing prices in Austin, TX using machine learning techniques and a comprehensive dataset foudn on Kaggle.
+This project aims to predict housing prices in Austin, TX using machine learning techniques and a comprehensive dataset found on Kaggle.
-The project demonstrates advanced data preprocessing techniques, feature engineering, and model optimization to achieve a high test accuracy score._
+The project demonstrates advanced data preprocessing techniques, feature engineering, and model optimization to achieve a high test accuracy score.

 FEATURES
 - Dataset: Comprehensive housing dataset found on Kaggle